Skip to content

 What do I do if my boiler isn't Gas Safe registered?

-Discovering that your boiler isn't registered can be unsettling.
-The first course of action is to reach out to the installer to have the appliance registered retrospectively.
-In cases where the installer is no longer available or the company has ceased operations, it's imperative to engage a qualified Gas Safe engineer to inspect and officially register your boiler.
-This step is not just about compliance; it's about peace of mind.
+The first course of action is to reach out to the engineer to have the appliance registered retrospectively.
+In cases where the engineer is no longer available or the company has ceased operations, it's important to contact another a qualified Gas Safe engineer to inspect and officially register your boiler.

 Can I DIY my own gas appliances?

-There's a good reason why DIY on gas appliances is a big no-no: it's downright dangerous.
-Only a Gas Safe Registered engineer has the expertise and authorisation to safely carry out gas work.
-Unauthorised, unprofessional work can lead to severe hazards, and worse, it may invalidate your home insurance, leaving you unprotected and at risk.
+There's a good reason why DIY on gas appliances is not advised: it's dangerous to carry out the work yourself.
+Only a Gas Safe Registered engineer has the expertise and authorisation to carry out gas work and correctly comply with safety standards.
+Unauthorised, unprofessional work can lead to severe hazards.
+Moreover, it can invalidate your home insurance, leaving you unprotected and at risk in the event of a problem.

 What Gas Safe rules must landlords follow?